Do you remember the Montreal Ice Storm of 1998 or the Ice Storm of 2013?

 If not, these ice storms are worth searching for online and checking out some of the incredible photos.

 No one expected it to be that bad and few took basic steps to prepare or went through their Ice Storm Preparedness Checklist first.

 Imagine waking up to 2 - 5 inches (12+ cm) of ice over top of your house, car and entire community?

-The power is out (for weeks for many people), the heat is off, the phone lines and internet are down and you can not even get out of your house because the door is frozen shut from the outside.
-On top of this, even if you had a medical emergency and needed an ambulance, they can not get to you because the streets are frozen solid.
+The power is out (for weeks for many people), the heat is off, the phone lines and internet are down, and you can not even get out of your house because the door is frozen shut from the outside.
+On top of this, if you had a medical emergency and needed an ambulance, they can not get to you because the streets are frozen solid.

-Look for limbs that could cause damage to wires, your car/house or other infrastructure if they cracked under the weight of ice.
+Look for tree limbs that could cause damage to wires, your car/house or other infrastructure if they cracked under the weight of ice.
 Consider pruning them now.

 For example, Manitoba Maple, Willow species & Poplars species tend to shed branches easily if weighed down by ice.
 They have relatively soft wood and are common culprits for taking out wires and breaking windows with fallen branches.

 Also consider where ice could slide off your roof and cause damage.
 Our friends car had significant damage from a smaller Ontario ice storm in her driveway this winter from ice sliding off of the roof.